numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     np.array([1, 2, 1, 1, 2], dtype=Categorical)

-To allow the discovery the of all unique values.
+to allow the discovery the of all unique values.
 (For NumPy ``datetime64`` this is also currently used to allow string input.)

 There are three further issues to consider:

-1. It may be desirable that datatypes can be created which are associated to normal python scalars (such as ``datetime.Datetime``), which do not have a ``dtype`` attribute already.
+1. It may be desirable that datatypes can be created which are associated to normal Python scalars (such as ``datetime.Datetime``), which do not have a ``dtype`` attribute already.
-2. A general datatype could represent a sequence, however, NumPy currently assumes that sequences always include elements (the sequence cannot be an element itself).
+2. In general, a datatype could represent a sequence, however, NumPy currently assumes that sequences are always collections of elements (the sequence cannot be an element itself).
 An example for this is would be ``vector`` DType.
-3. An array may contain arrays with specific a dtype (even general python objects).
+3. An array may itself contain arrays with a specific dtype (even general Python objects).
 In the above example of ``np.array([np.array(None, dtype=object)], dtype=np.String)`` this creates the issue of how to handle the included array.